MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study 0 Intro .md

 -   Bonus exercises: are exercises students can practiced on their own.

-Supply chain Management Case studies
+Supply chain management case studies
 ====================================

 -   **Case study 1:**